26 Traditional Portuguese Foods

 The Gastronomy of the Northern Region reveals a huge agricultural variety, fertile pastures, wise and ancient knowledge and expertise, which varies by landscape.
 With influences of the Atlantic, the fresh fish and seafood are an asset.
 Also presents quality meat, famous sausages, sheep cheese and goat, and the internationally renowned red wine, green, white and rosé.

-Cod à Gomes de Sá (cod with potatoes and eggs)
+23. Bacalhau à Gomes de Sá (Salt Cod with Potatoes and Eggs)

 Portuguese stew on a platter